Home » PowerShell » PowerShell – Print Environment Variables

 Conclusion

-Environment variable in Windows operating system stores that is used by programs.
+Environment variable in the Windows operating system stores that is used by programs.
 Using PowerShell, we can print environment variables on the console.

-In the above post, I explained how to use different PowerShell commands like dir env: , gci env: , ls env:, and Get-ChildItem to print environment variables on console or output to file as well.
+In the above post, I explained how to use different PowerShell commands like dir env: , gci env: , ls env:, and Get-ChildItem to print environment variables on the console or output to file as well.

 You can find more topics about PowerShell Active Directory commands and PowerShell basics on the ShellGeek home page.